chrisjcorbin/web-sprint-challenge-applied-javascript/README.md

 4. Why would we convert a NodeList into an Array?

-It makes accessing data a lot easier as you can use forEach.
+It makes accessing data a lot easier as you can execute array methods on it.

 5. What is a component?

-A component is used to build and style content on the webpage.
+A component is a reuseable piece of code used to build and style content on a webpage.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.